nihonjinrxs/loyno-faculty-site/teaching/cosc-a451/2019s/syllabus.md

   description: |
     This course provides students with a view into the job of a software engineer through hands-on interaction with course material.
 Topics covered include engineering processes and their application to the development of software; cost and effort estimation; software testing and test management; team structure, roles and composition; deployment and configuration management; and professional ethics.

-    This course is taught with a mandatory service learning component, during which you students work on a real software development project in a team context for a real client and reflect upon that experience.
+    This course is taught with a mandatory service learning component, during which students work on a real software development project in a team context for a real client and reflect upon that experience.
 It is not possible to pass this course without taking part in this hands-on learning experience.
   prerequisites: |
     One of: